OSHAA 30-Hours Professional Diploma in Emergency Services

 • Understand the structure and functions of key emergency services

-• Identify the roles and responsibilities of personnel in various emergency sectors
+• Identify the roles and responsibilities of personnel across different sectors

-• Develop awareness of the importance of emergency preparedness in communities
+• Develop awareness of emergency preparedness and community safety

 • Understand the stages of incident management and response protocols